Lee-Li-404/Winter2026Comps/README.md

 # Winter2026Comps
 <img width="480" height="320" alt="worm on a keyboard" src="https://github.com/user-attachments/assets/3ea4cb00-61e2-4a5d-bab7-f4aa8af37f8a" />

+General TODO:
+    - Make worm.c work
+    - Make visualization work for fingerd version of worm (is this already done?)
+    - Create full centralized documentation
+        - Update this file in particular
+    - Clean up and organize repo
+    - I think it would be nice to build a simple python program that does all the setup for the user, have it spin up docker containers, and have clear options for running the SMTP version of the worm, or fingerd version of the worm.

 More refined (still very coarse) plan for demos
 -----------------------------------------------